AutodeskGames/stingray-docs/README.md

 	-	we update the submodules for our `develop` and `release` branches to point to the most recent commits.

 -	When the release goes FCD and we want to publish the help, we merge our `release` branch into `master`, and update its submodule to point to the newest `master` of the Stingray engine.

-It sounds complicated, but it should be pretty flexible and easier than periodically doing big merges of all the engine code into doc branches, as we were doing when we were part of the same repo.